kamataryo/jqf/README.md

 [error] The argument should be a valid executable JavaScript function.
 ```

-NOTE: see also [safe-eval](https://www.npmjs.com/package/safe-eval) package for sandbox feature.
+NOTE: see also [safe-eval](https://www.npmjs.com/package/safe-eval) package for sandbox features.

 ### options